abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 You must run the application with the below order:

-1. Run the `*.IdentityServer` since other applications depends on it.
+1. Run the `*.AuthServer` since other applications depends on it.

 2. Then run the `*.HttpApi.Host` since it is used by the `*.Web` application.